rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 }
 ```

+A type hole allows me to ask the compiler _type questions_.
 You can learn a lot about how the type checker works using it.
 E.g. using my `Either` type as an example:

 ```JavaScript